Skip to Content

 First Document

-Three things you’ll use on most notes: version history, right-click actions on selected text, and Chat with citations.
+Three things you’ll use on most notes: save history, right-click actions on selected text, and chat with citations.

 Right-Click Actions

-Select text and right-click to run an agent on just that selection (explain, expand, simplify, cite).
+Select text and right-click to run an agent on just that selection: expand shorthand, reformat, reason through it, or pull citations.
 The agent returns a pending suggestion.
-Your original text stays until you accept or reject it.
+Your original text stays until you accept or reject it, and suggestions that touch locked template sections are dropped.

 RAG Workflow